 The functions of an element at the cellular or physiological level involve reactions among minerals and inorganic or organic species in the fluid phase and ultimately are attributable to interactions at the molecular level.
-However, the way the fluxes of the different ions, in particular those of Na, Mg and Cl, physiologically organized across the

-- ent apatite phases (Aoba and Moreno, 1992).
+However, the way the fluxes of the different ions, in particular those of Na, Mg and Cl, are physiologically organized across the ameloblast layer is not well known.
+In healthy animals, large concentration variations of CaO and P2O5 in the enamel fluid will not occur at any stage of enamel formation, because these components are stoichiometrically controlled and minor changes in fluid composition alter supersaturating conditions and might trigger the precipitation of different apatite phases (Aoba and Moreno, 1992).
 The epithelial Ca transport in and out of the mineralizing zone has been reviewed by Hubbard (2000) and Bawden (1989).
 Calcium is transported through the ameloblast layer either actively through the ameloblast cell (transcellular) or passively through the junctional complexes between ameloblast cells (paracellular).
-The first transport mode appears to dominate during the secretion - phase and provides a controlled low Ca flux which maintains a stable environment for 10 appositional growth and the formation of apatite crystallites in the organic matrix until the final size of the enamel body is reached.
+The first transport mode appears to dominate during the secretion phase and provides a controlled low Ca flux which maintains a stable environment for appositional growth and the formation of apatite crystallites in the organic matrix until the final size of the enamel body is reached.
 During this stage the enamel fluid has much lower Ca, Mg and Na concentrations than the interstitial fluid (Aoba and Moreno, 1987; Moreno and Aoba, 1987).
-However, during the secretion stage concentration and distribution patterns from the EDJ towards the outer enamel of Na, Mg and Cl vary 15 - significantly (Sabel et al., 2009).
+However, during the secretion stage concentration and distribution patterns from the EDJ towards the outer enamel of Na, Mg and Cl vary significantly (Sabel et al., 2009).

 At the end of appositional growth and the beginning of the maturation phase the rate of apatite formation increases which suggests a much higher Ca flux during the maturation process, possibly 4 times higher than in the secretory phase (Smith, 1998).
-At this

-- stage also concentrations of Na, and Mg in enamel appear to be highest (Sabel et al., 20 2009; Robinson et al., 1995).
+At this stage also concentrations of Na, and Mg in enamel appear to be highest (Robinson et al., 1995; Sabel et al., 2009).
 If maturation begins at the EDJ this explains that enamel near the EDJ has the highest concentrations of these elements.
-During maturation the ameloblast layer undergo systematic, periodical morphological changes which modulate the ion transport through paracellular and transcellular pathways.
-Although these - processes are not well understood for the different elements, the systematic decrease in Mg, Na in enamel towards the rim implies that there is a decrease of these elements in the maturation fluid with time.
+During maturation the ameloblast layer undergoes systematic, periodical morphological changes which modulate the ion transport through paracellular and transcellular pathways.
+Although these processes are not well understood for the different elements, the systematic decrease in Mg and Na in enamel towards the rim implies that there is a decrease of these elements in the maturation fluid with time.